savonet/book/streaming.md

 and thus imposes that `s` should have mono audio.

-The parameters which have such an influence on types are fixed once and for all, at the time the script is loaded, and cannot be read from a variable.
+Because they have such an influence on types, encoders are not values as any other in Liquidsoap, and specific restrictions have to be imposed.
+In particular, you cannot use variables or complex expressions in the parameters for the encoders.
 For instance, the following will not be accepted

 ```{.liquidsoap include="liq/bad/format-mp3-mono.liq" from=header}